Marion Steel, MA, UKCP Reg. - NHS & Private Practice

 Supervision & training

-I have been practising as a supervisor for the last 12 years, supervising both trainees as well as fully accredited practioners.View supervision profile
+I have been practising as a supervisor for the last 15 years, supervising both trainees as well as fully accredited practioners from different orientations.View supervision profile